wydialang/voicedecal-site/README.md

 Running the website locally allows you to preview the site as you make updates (without making commits).
 To do this, you'll need to install Ruby (`version >=3.1`) on your own device (look up the official guidelines for installing Ruby on your OS).

 (However, this may be annoying to do if you are on Windows.
-The official method seems to be to use RubyInstaller, but I personally use WSL2 as I couldn't get RubyInstaller to work.)
+The official method seems to be to use RubyInstaller, but I personally use WSL2 as I couldn't get RubyInstaller to work. -Lydia)

 ---